vygr/ChrysaLisp/STATUS.md

 cycle breaking on errors.

 Bug fix to `'nums :dot` and `'fixeds :dot`.
-It should have been using the first vector input to dictates the length of the dot product.
+It should have been using the first vector input to dictate the length of the dot product.
 This was found while optimizing the SVG `(mat3x2-mul-f)` function.

 ------